molla202/mediaman/README.md

 ```bash
 nano .env
 ```
-- Add your OmniFlix address as `ADMIN_ADDRESS` >>> formda doldurduğunuz cüzdan omni adresi yazıyrosunuz aşağıdakilere bişi yok.
+- Add your OmniFlix address as `ADMIN_ADDRESS` >>> formda doldurduğunuz cüzdan omni adresi yazıyrosunuz sonra domain oluşturun birdane subdomain diyelim hebelehübele.hebe.com sona buna sunucunun ipsini yazıp yönlendirin rpc yaparkenki gibi.
-- Modify `MEDIA_SPACE_FOR_LEASE` value if you do not want to give lease and use it for yourself.
+- Modify `MEDIA_SPACE_FOR_LEASE` value if you do not want to give lease and use it for yourself.>>>>>> elleşme
-- Modify the `DEFAULT_CHAIN` in which OmniFlix chain you will register or use the Media Node.
+- Modify the `DEFAULT_CHAIN` in which OmniFlix chain you will register or use the Media Node.  >>>>>>elleşme

 5. Run Media Node Setup:
 ```bash